kevin-grylls/MSA-Front-with-React-SSR/README.md

 - It's built with Mobx and Apollo Client based on Next.js

-- It shows how to handle both Rest API and GraphQL by Mobx to inhance you integrate with Legacy API and GraphQL
+- It shows how to handle both Rest API and GraphQL by Mobx to help you integrate with Legacy API and GraphQL

 - Some photo and text are included in this project as samples and those things are property of Young Shin VSC co., Ltd

-- So all meterials in /static/\* will never allowed to be used for any purpose on the internet
+- So all meterials in static/\* will never allowed to be used for any purpose on the internet

 ## Scaffold